 - 1. Music Theory

-- 2. Music Education and Music Therapy
+- 2. Music Education

+- 3. Music Therapy

-- 3. Musicology/Ethnomusicology
+- 4. Musicology/Ethnomusicology

-- 4. Music Performance
+- 5. Music Performance

-- 5. Music Composition
+- 6. Music Composition

-- 6. Conducting
+- 7. Conducting

 The HHSOM utilizes the three university-wide promotion and tenure review criteria of teaching, research and creative activities, and service, while allowing for the unique natures of these disciplines, as addressed below.
 Candidates for promotion and or tenure must demonstrate excellence in their area(s) of assignment.
-In order for a faculty member to be recommended for tenure and/or promotion by the HHSOM, the appropriate tenured faculty must be satisfied that the faculty member has achieved or exceeded standards related to teaching, research and creative activities, and service, and has demonstrated in his or her own work the mission of the HHSOM.
+In order for a faculty member to be recommended for tenure and/or promotion by the HHSOM, the appropriate eligible voting faculty must be satisfied that the faculty member has achieved or exceeded standards related to teaching, research and creative activities, and service, and has demonstrated in his or her own work the mission of the HHSOM.